mihailfox/proxmox-openapi/README.md

 4. Keep `CHANGELOG.md` current.
 Our release workflow reads the top “Unreleased” section and uses it as the body for the next GitHub Release.
 Log user‑visible changes under the Common Changelog categories (Added, Changed, Deprecated, Removed, Fixed, Security).
 5. Prefer conventional commits (e.g. `feat:`, `fix(ci):`, `docs(action):`) and small, focused pull requests.
 6. See [docs/automation.md](docs/automation.md) for expectations around project updates and troubleshooting.
+7. See CONTRIBUTING.md for Documentation Style guidelines applied across this repository.

+## Notes
+> Git hooks run Biome on staged files via `.githooks/pre-commit`.
+Use `npm run format` for a full sweep across the repo.